ranja-sarkar/GD/logit/readme.md

 The odds ratio is basically clarifying how likely the numerator is to happen relative to (denominator) not happening.
 Odds are calcuated as p/(1-p) which yields the ratio of the probability of happening to the probability of not happening.

 If p = 0.75, it means the odds of happening are (0.75/0.25) that is 3 to 1.

-Of p = 0.5, the odds of happening and not happening are equally likely.
+If p = 0.5, the odds of happening and not happening are equally likely.

 ---